embedthis/exp-blog-skeleton/README.md

 #### expansive.json

-* compile-less-css.enable &mdash; Enable the compile-less-css service to process less files.
+* less.enable &mdash; Enable the less service to process less files.
-* compile-less-css.stylesheet &mdash; Primary stylesheet to update if any less file changes.
+* less.stylesheet &mdash; Primary stylesheet to update if any less file changes.
     If specified, the "dependencies" map will be automatically created.
-* compile-less-css.dependencies &mdash; Explicit map of dependencies if not using "stylesheet".
+* less.dependencies &mdash; Explicit map of dependencies if not using "stylesheet".
-* compile-less-css.documents &mdash; Array of less files to compile.
+* less.documents &mdash; Array of less files to compile.

 * css.dotmin &mdash; Use '.min.css' as the output file extension after minification.
 Otherwise will be '.css'.
 Default to true.